abiwaters/Mirror_c3ddb/Accessing-the-Cluster.md

 **Using Terminal to Connect to c3ddb:**

 1. Open the **Terminal** application, which is found in Applications >> Utilities >> Terminal.
 Alternatively, press **<command>** and **<space>** simultaneously to open Spotlight, search for Terminal and press **<return>**.
-2. In the terminal, type: ssh username@ c3ddb01.mit.edu.
+2. In the terminal, type:-i /path/to/sshkey -l {username} c3ddb01.mit.edu
 3. Enter your passphrase when requested. _Note that the characters in your password will not be displayed when you type them as a security precaution._
 4. Type **exit** in the terminal when you are done working on the SCC.